kazsuner/Captcha-Generator/README.md

 ## 📃 Explanation

-Hello guys, I have created this Captcha Generator with python.
+Hello guys, I have created this Captcha generator with Python.

 This code is very simple, it opens a GUI, in it appears the image, a box to write the answer and two buttons: Submit and Refresh.